 It may seem as though progesterone replacement is the answer, but synthetic hormones can actually make the problem worse.
 That’s why I always recommend natural solutions first.
 Here are four things that can help balance progesterone and heal adrenal fatigue naturally.

-This may be the most important thing you can do to balance not only progesterone, but all of the hormones in your body.
-I know it isn’t easy, but finding ways each and every day to eliminate (or at the very least decrease) the stress in your life is essential to good health.
+It isn’t easy, but reducing stress may be the most important thing you can do to balance all of the hormones in your body.
+Finding ways each and every day to eliminate (or at the very least decrease) the stress response in your life is essential to good health.

 When you reduce the stress coming at your body, you give your adrenals a break.
 While you won’t be able to eliminate all of the stress in your life (and honestly, you need some stress to keep that protective stress response working well), there are many things you can do to reduce the constant stream of stress so many of us face every day.